SebastianUA/terraform/null_resource/examples/null_resource/README.md

-# Work with AWS NULL_RESOURCE via terraform
+# Work with NULL_RESOURCE via terraform

 A terraform module for making NULL_RESOURCE.